rushi47/rushi47/README.md

 I'm Rushikesh, feel free to call me **Rushi** [ऋषी]🧔.

 ### Day-to-day life

-* Reading about Distributed Systems, Platform and Infrastructure Engineering, well anything which is interesting and related to Computers 🙂
+* Reading about Distributed Systems, Platform and Infrastructure Engineering, well anything which is interesting and related to Computers
-* Playing with my puppy 🐶❤️
-* And now days am attending classes 📚 - Back in academia 🏫, pursuing my Masters from Virginia Tech
+* Attending classes - Back in academia, pursuing my Masters from Virginia Tech

 ### Technical stuff

-* In love with High Performing Distributed Systems 💻
+* Quite keen about High Performing Distributed Systems
-* Most of the time, am plumbing, automating and keep fixing systems to either make it work together, automate them or scale them 📈⚙️
+* Most of the time, am plumbing, automating and keep fixing systems to either make it work together, automate them or scale them
-* Absolute in love with projects: 🧑‍🏭
+* Few project I adore :
     Nginx / Openresty : Along with power of Lua, HAProxy, Kubernetes, Python
 * Few Interesting Projects, I have worked on - Video Streaming, Ratelimiting, Service Discovery, Developing CMDB, And also custom Ingress controller.